JCGoran/coffe/README.md

 ```

 which should build all of the wheels for Python 3.7 and above on Linux.

-The building of wheels for other platforms is not implemented, however, contributions are certainly welcome.
+The building of wheels for other platforms is not implemented, however, contributions are certainly welcome and encouraged.